arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 - Open a terminal
 - Go to the folder containing the csv, collection and environment files
-- Run `newman run collection_filename> -e environment_filename -d csv_filename`
+- Run `newman run collection_filename -e environment_filename -d csv_filename` (with your actual collection, environment and csv filenames!)

-And tada, one issue for each line in the CSV file has been created!
+And tada, one "Create Issue" request has been done for each line in the CSV file (again)!

+{% include image.html source="newman-result.png" alt="Newman execution result" %}

 You can optionally check the newly created issued in Postman with the List issues request or go on Github.
+Note that as we didn't modify the CSV file between the Postman and Newman run, the 6 new issues are the same as the 6 previous ones.

 # Cleaning the mess with Github GraphQL API

-As an exercise you can try to delete the issues that has been created.
+As an exercise you can try to delete the issues that has been created using Postman (or Newman), a collection and a CSV file containing ids of issues to delete.
+Do not overlook this exercise that looks quite simple but is actually not, there is a trap and a interesting Postman feature to discover.

 **Spoiler**

-This sections shows how to do so (do not overlook this exercise that looks quite simple but is actually not, there is a trap and a interesting Postman feature to discover).
+The rest of this section shows how to do so (with less screenshots as by now you should know how to find your way in Postman UI).

 ## Trying to delete an issue